jsommers/switchyard/documentation/writing_a_program.rst

 .. index:: switchy_main, main

-A Switchyard program is simply a Python program that includes a particular entrypoint function that accepts a single parameter.
+A Switchyard program is simply a Python program that includes a particular entrypoint function which accepts a single parameter.
 The startup function can simply be named ``main``, but can also be named ``switchy_main`` if you like.
 The function must accept a single parameter, which is a reference to the Switchyard *network object* (described below).
 Method calls on the network object are used to send and receive packets to and from network ports.

 .. index:: swyard

 A Switchyard program isn't executed *directly* with the Python interpreter.
 Instead, the program ``swyard`` is used to start up the Switchyard framework and to load your code.
-Details on how to do this are given in the chapters on running a Switchyard in the "test" environment (:ref:`runtest`) and running Switchyard in a "live" environment (:ref:`runlive`).
+When Switchyard starts your code it looks for a function named ``main`` and invokes it, passing in the network object as the only parameter.
+Details on how to start Switchyard (and thus your program) are given in the chapters on :ref:`running a Switchyard in the test environment <runtest>` and :ref:`running Switchyard in a live environment <runlive>`.

 A Switchyard program will typically also import other Switchyard modules such as modules for parsing and constructing packets, dealing with network addresses, and other functions.
 These modules are introduced below and described in detail in the API reference chapter (:ref:`apiref`).